jasonmacduffie/Nephelai/README.md

 #### Agathos Worship

 The pantheon of the Yargyez Empire recognizes six major Agathoi named the Six Guardians.
 They are worshipped in public temples and holidays recognized by the Empire.
 Each Agathos has its own clerical hierarchy and rites, and provinces often combine these with syncretic traditions.
 Besides these Six Guardians there are also many minor Agathoi who are acknowledged by the Empire as having legitimate cults.
+The below list of minor Agathoi is not exhaustive, but includes the better-known ones.

 <table>
   <thead>